gkaf89/NCC-Trainings/docs/openacc/exercise-1.md

 #### <u>Compute Constructs</u>

-In our first exercise, we will look into how to offload the computation to the device (GPU).
-Because the main aim of the OpenACC is to facilitate offloading the computation using OpenACC APIs.
+In this initial exercise, we will explore the process of offloading computational tasks to a device, specifically the GPU (Graphics Processing Unit).
+The primary objective of OpenACC is to streamline this offloading using its dedicated APIs.
-OpenACC provides two variants to offload the computations to GPU.
-They are explained as follows,

-   - OpenACC provides two compute constructs to parallelize the computation
+OpenACC offers two primary constructs for offloading computations to the GPU, which we will discuss in detail:

-   - The first one is `parallel`, and the second is `kernels`
-   - Both of these parallel constructs perform more or less the same
-   - However, `kernels` will have more control over the parallel region
-   - Therefore, as a programmer, if you are very familiar with what you are doing in the parallel region, you may use `parallel`; otherwise, it is better to use `kernels`
-   - Because the compiler will take care of the safe parallelization under the `kernels` construct
+1. **Parallel Construct (`parallel`)**: This construct allows for the parallelization of computations across multiple processing units.
+It is a suitable choice for programmers who possess a strong understanding of their code's parallel behavior.

+2. **Kernels Construct (`kernels`)**: This alternative also enables parallelization but provides greater control over the parallel region.
+It is generally recommended for programmers who may not be as familiar with the intricacies of parallel execution, as the compiler will manage the complexities of safe parallelization within this construct.

+Both constructs serve similar purposes in facilitating computation on the GPU; however, the choice between them depends on the programmer's comfort level with parallel programming.
+If you have significant experience and knowledge of the computations being executed in parallel, you may opt for the `parallel` construct.
+In contrast, for those who prefer a more managed approach to ensure safety and correctness in parallel execution, using `kernels` is advisable.

-At the same time, in order to enable OpenACC constructs, clauses, and environment variables. etc., we need to include the OpenACC library as follows:
+To effectively utilize OpenACC constructs, clauses, and environment variables, it is essential to include the OpenACC library in your code.
+This inclusion enables access to the full range of OpenACC features and functionalities.

 !!!
 Info "OpenACC library"